Students who take this humanities option will study a

-a survey of the history of ideas from the Ancient Greek world to the
+survey of the history of ideas from the Ancient Greek World to the

-focus on the commanding ideas typical to thinkers of each period: their conception
+on the commanding ideas typical to thinkers of each period: their conception

-of human nature, the relationship between the individual and
+of human nature, the relationship between the individual and society, and the

-English, Art and Music requirements.
-The course will meet every day of
+Art and Music requirements.
+The course will meet every day of the ten-day

 First Semester Topics and Texts:

 Ancient History in Twenty Minutes: The Age of Mythology

 October: The Middle Ages in Europe: Beowulf, part one

 November: Early Renaissance: The Prologue from Chaucer’s Canterbury Tales

 November: High Renaissance Art and Architecture; Shakespeare’s The Tempest